 Having disposed of the matter of historical context surrounding both the Well Played and Let's Play formats, we can now get down to the exciting part of this inquiry: the experience of a well-played video game.
 As noted at the start of this paper, the game in question is Dark Souls, by From Software (2012).
 It has been described by reviewers as "...a thoughtful, atmospheric, and mysterious role-playing adventure that challenges your mind and your mettle."
-(VanOrd, 2011), "...vicious and unforgiving in the challenge it presents."
-(Zimmerman, 2011), and, "...
-Groundhog Day but in the ruins of a fantasy realm...an exercise in self-abuse and language lessons, the eventual player commentary an inventive catalogue of insults and blasphemy...Zelda in Hell."
+(VanOrd, 2011), "...vicious and unforgiving in presents."
+(Zimmerman, it the challenge 2011), "...Groundhog Day but in the ruins of a fantasy realm...an exercise in self-abuse and language lessons, the eventual player an inventive catalogue of insults commentary blasphemy...Zelda in Hell."
 (Smith, 2012).
 In short, Dark Souls is an extremely difficult game.

 You might have noticed that the last delightful snippet of reviewer commentary is dated a year after the previous two.
 This was not simply because Adam Smith at Rock, Paper, Shotgun was late to the party, but because the version of the game he was reviewing (Dark Souls - Prepare to Die Edition) was the version released at a later date for Windows.
 This is the version of the game that we have played for our LP, or more precisely, the version of the game that Moses has played while Paul has served as host, commentator, peanut gallery, and sometimes guide, having already beaten the game himself.
-The version of the game has some bearing in regard to the history of each player with the game, and direct implications for this conference session as discussed below under "A Playthrough in Process."
+The version of the game has some bearing in regard to the history of each player with the game, and it had direct implications for the GLS 11 conference presentation and for this paper as discussed below under "A Playthrough in Process".

 In terms of game genre and game mechanics, Dark Souls can comfortably be described as a third-person action RPG.
 The player creates a character at the game's start that technically has a character class (e.g. fighter, sorcerer, etc.), however unlike in many RPGs the player is not ultimately limited by this initial choice in terms of the capabilities the character can develop.
-Rather, the player has the opportunity to invest one point into various character statistics at each level.
+Rather, the player has the opportunity to invest one point into various character statistics at each level, and these points in turn serve as the basis for the character's ability to wield various weapons and magics, all of which are available to the character if they have sufficient attributes and if the player is capable of tracking them down in the game world.